dojo/docs/dojo/place.rst

   The document fragment is a very useful tool to work with a group of arbitrary nodes, because standard DOM methods can work with it as with a regular node operating on the whole group, e.g., inserting or appending it as a whole.

-  Note that DocumentFragment is a Node, but not an Element, e.g., obviously it doesn't support ``innerHTML``, ``style``, or any other familiar attributes of the element.
+  Note that DocumentFragment is a Node, but not an Element.
+It does not support ``innerHTML``, ``style``, or any other familiar attributes of the element.

-Below is the full list of placement options with live examples illustrating their use.

 =================
 Placement options
 =================

+Below is the full list of placement options with live examples illustrating their use.

 Place "before" or "after"
 -------------------------